~ booking form ~

 Please use the booking form to secure your place (numbers will be limited).

-We ask for a non-refundable deposit of £60 to secure your place, with a further £180 payable by June 2017 and the outstanding balance of £175 one month ahead of the event.
+We ask for a non-refundable deposit of £240 to secure your hotel room and place, with the outstanding balance of £175 payable one month ahead of the event.

 If you’ll be attending as a couple and sharing a room with another participating mandolinist or singer, please ask for a special rate.